 You’ll also have to prove that the target business is a wise investment.

-The biggest drawback with an acquisition loan are that you may need collateral and a down payment of up to 50%.
+The biggest drawback with an acquisition loan is that you may need collateral and a down payment of up to 50%.

 If you’re acquiring a business, the seller will sometimes offer financing, which can be quicker and easier to secure than bank financing since you don’t have to prove that the business you want to buy is a good purchase.